 DMARC is set for security reasons only

 DMARC enforcement policies and advanced reporting capabilities significantly improve legitimate mail delivery.
-They help build and increase brand trust and analytics.
-Thus, DMARC is quite a boost to any marketing campaign.
+They help build and improve brand trust and analytics.
+Thus, DMARC can provide quite a boost to any marketing campaign.

 DMARC is just for domains that send mail

-The recipients of malicious emails from “your” brand will mostly not be able to identify that your domain is not configured for sending mail.
+The recipients of malicious emails sent from “your” brand will most likely be unable to identify that your domain is not configured for sending mail.
 As a result, you’ll have to face many unpleasant consequences concerning your reputation and credibility.

 Wrong.
-Setting DMARC policy to ‘none’ is usually the first step to make sure that DMARC reporting and delivery is set right, but it doesn’t improve your security nor help protect your domain from being impersonated.
+Setting the DMARC policy to “none” is usually the first step to making sure that DMARC reporting and delivery are set right, but it doesn’t improve your security nor help protect your domain from being impersonated.

-Moreover, should you decide to move with the times and adopt BIMI as the latest brand authentication strategy, your DMARC record should be set to “reject” policy to be qualified for BIMI certification.
+Moreover, should you decide to move with the times and adopt BIMI as the latest brand authentication strategy, your DMARC record should be set to the “reject” policy to be qualified for BIMI certification.

 Email security should never be underestimated.
-The bigger you are, the more you have to lose if someone spoofs your accounts and tricks your customers into something you probably wouldn’t approve of.
+The bigger you are, the more you have to lose if someone spoofs your domain and tricks your customers into something you probably wouldn’t approve of.

-What’s absolutely cool about DMARC is that you can start with a ‘none’ policy and observe what happens.
+What’s absolutely cool about DMARC is that you can start with a “none” policy and observe what happens.
 This basically means that your emails will be going through the relevant checks on the receiving side, but if they fail, it won’t influence your email deliverability.

 On top of that, you’ll receive tons of data via the DMARC reports covering authentication issues.
 Using this, you can quickly identify if someone is trying to spoof your domain and potentially asking recipients to provide sensitive information or if a problem lies on your side so you can do proper troubleshooting.